reshmabidikar/slate/source/includes/_payment.md

 no content
 ```

-**Request Body**

-A Payment object containing, at least, the `paymentId` ???

 **Query Parameters**

 None.

 **Returns**

-If successful, returns a status code of 204 and an empty body.
+If successful, returns a status code of 204 and an empty body. a Payment Transaction of type VOID is created.

 ### Void an existing payment [using external key]

 Voids a payment, providing it is in a voidable state.
+For example, a payment with only an AUTHORIZE transaction can be voided. can be voided.
+No further transactions are possible on a voided payment.
+THe payment is identified by its `paymentExternalKey`, which is given as a query parameter.

 **HTTP Request**